Politics of Tuvalu: The dismissal of the government of Willy Telavi in August 2013

 Lotoala Metia, the Minister of Finance, died on 21 December 2012.
 The calling of a by-election was delayed until the High Court of Tuvalu ordered the prime minister to issue a notice to hold the by-election.
 The 2013 Nukufetau by-election was held on 28 June.
 The Nukufetau by-election was won by the opposition candidate Elisala Pita.
 A constitutional crisis developed when prime minister Telavi responded that, under the Constitution, he was only required to convene parliament once a year, and was thus under no obligation to summon it until December 2013.

-Tuvalu's opposition then requested the governor-general Iakoba Italeli to intervene against the prime minister's decision.
+Tuvalu's opposition then requested the governor-general Sir Iakoba Italeli to intervene against the prime minister's decision.
 On 3 July the governor-general exercised his reserve powers in ordering parliament to convene.

 The parliament convened on 30 July 2013.
 In an attempt to avoid a vote of no confidence, prime minister Willy Telavi tabled a motion to dissolve parliament, but this was subsequently defeated by the opposition by 8 votes to 5.
 The same day Taom Tanukale, the health minister, resigned from the parliament (and thus also from the government).
 His resignation appeared to be political manoeuvre as Willy Telavi responded by insisting that parliament should be suspended until a by-election was held and declined to call the by-election.
 In Tuvalu a by-election can only be called when requested by the prime minister.

 The governor-general then proceeded to exercise his reserve powers to order Mr Telavi's removal and the appointment of Enele Sopoaga as interim prime minister.
 The governor-general also ordered that parliament sit on Friday 2 August to allow a vote of no-confidence in Mr Telavi and his government.
 Telavi then proceeded to write to Queen Elizabeth II (as the head of state of Tuvalu) informing her that he was dismissing Mr Italeli from his position as governor-general.
+The Queen gave no indication of her reaction to Telavi's letter, leaving Italeli's position secure.

-On Friday 2 August Willy Tevali faced a motion of no confidence; the voting was eight for the motion, four against and one abstention - the speaker of parliament abstained from voting on the motion.
+On Friday 2 August, Willy Tevali faced a motion of no confidence; the voting was eight for the motion, four against and one abstention - the speaker of parliament abstained from voting on the motion.